Konstantin Kalinin

 • built-in e-prescribing

-• on-the-go patient’s health medical history
+• on-the-go access to patient medical history

-• How will I measure the success of the project?
+• How do I measure success?

 • lean canvas (just a clever word for business plan/model)